 In my search of a virtual workout group, I stumbled upon Daily Burn, an online fitness platform that streams live workouts every day.
 They also have an arsenal of fitness programs you can stream from your computer or using their mobile app.

-Fascinating, I decided to give them a try.
-While it’s certainly not the same as a group fitness class it’s the next best thing.
+Fascinated, I decided to give them a try.
+While it’s certainly not the same as a group fitness class, it’s the next best thing.
 If you’ve been curious as to whether or not Daily Burn is as good as it looks, stick around for this Daily Burn review to find out!

 Disclaimer: I am not in any way associated with Daily Burn, nor did they sponsor this review.
 These are simply my own thoughts and opinions on the brand .